 The activity of enzyme decreases over a period of time so we have to store the proteinase K enzyme below 4ºC temperature.
 At the Lower temperature, the enzyme remains inactive.

 The commercially available proteinase K enzyme comes in a powder form.
 It is extracted from the fungus.
-We have to prepare stock solution as well as working proteinase K solution depending upon our requirements.
+We have to prepare a stock solution as well as working proteinase K solution depending upon our requirements.

 The proteinase K powder lyophilised either into the water or into the buffer.